HarshSharma12/fun-scripts/README.md

 [whatsappEmojiSpam.js](whatsappEmojiSpam.js) | Spam your friends on whatsapp with random emojis

-Provided under The MIT License (MIT)
+All files provided under The MIT License (MIT)